jdevinney/bale_old/src/other_serial/C/README.md

 ## Testing
 For bale 3.0 we have started using pytest for the unit testing.
-One can run the test specifieds in ``tests/test_all.py`` file by hand with the command:
+One can run the test specified in file ``tests/test_all.py`` by hand with the command:

 ```
     pytest -s